amethystnetwork-dev/Incognito/README.md

 [![Titanium Network Discord](https://invidget.switchblade.xyz/unblock?theme=light)](https://discord.gg/unblock)

+**Who is this repo for?**

+This repo is for people that want an easy way to deploy Incognito to cloud hosting services.
+If you just want to use Incognito and not deploy it, I recommend you get an official Incognito domain (Check above for how to do so)

+**Where are the game files?**

+They are located in [another repo](https://github.com/amethystnetwork-dev/Incognito-gfiles) because of the large file sizes.

 **X website is not working?**

 Proxies can have issues, like websites not working, websites blocking the proxy or data being locked to that website.
 [AlienHub](https://alienhub.xyz/?utm_medium=amethystnetwork) fixes these issues and more!

-**Who is this repo for?**

-This repo is for people that want an easy way to deploy Incognito to cloud hosting services like Railway.
-If you just want to use Incognito and not deploy it, I recommend you get an official Incognito domain (Check above for how to do so)

 **What proxies are used?**